FIRST-Tech-Challenge/FtcRobotController/README.md

 "{starting year}-{ending year}{season name}."

 # Updating repositories created with this template
 Open up the terminal and type `git remote add template https://github.com/chsRobotix/TemplateRobotController.git`.
-Then type `git pull template`.
+Then type `git pull --allow-unrelated-histories template`.
+By default Git prevents you from pulling from an unrelated repository but `--alow-unrelated-histories` overrides it.

 # Updating with FTC's FtcRobotController
 Keep this fork up to date with FTC's official [FtcRobotController](https://github.com/FIRST-Tech-Challenge/FtcRobotController.git).